-As with any dream or goal in life, in order to get there, one must start by building a good CV resume structure and plan by which they can get on their way to their dream or ambition.
-When it comes to job hunting, the first major step past experiences and know-how is to create your CV to showcase your skills and capabilities which can be of interest to your chosen job opportunities employers.
+As with any dream or goal in life, in order to get there, one must start by building a good CV resume structure.
+Additionally, by planning how they can get on their way to their dream or ambition.
+This can only be achieved with a robust CV format.
+When it comes to job hunting, the first major step after your experiences and know-how is to create your CV.
+This is necessary to showcase your skills and capabilities.
+Above all, these should be of interest to your chosen job opportunities employers.

 Why employers seek out a good CV Format?

-A CV Format is essential as this provides the right structural framework on which you will base yourself when going to interviews, holding telephone interviews with HR or managers.
-Without a clear CV format, not only will you be lost when trying to sell yourself but employers will waste no time to put your CV in the bin as they don’t have time to filter and analyse your CV in great detail, no matter how good you may be if your CV is not up to scratch.
-Therefore, it is crucial to have a layout which not only is in line with the expectancies of recruiters but that will also show off all your credentials in a manner in which they will not be able to refuse and have no choice but to pick up the phone and ask you to come in for an interview!
+A CV Format is essential as this provides the right structural framework.
+Its vital as this is what you will base yourself on when going to interviews, holding telephone interviews with HR or managers.
+Without a clear CV format, not only will you be lost when trying to sell yourself but employers will waste no time to put your CV in the bin.
+They don’t have time to filter and analyse your CV in great detail, no matter how good you may be.
+Therefore, it is crucial to have a layout that will also show off all your credentials in a manner in which they will not be able to refuse.
+Lastly , they will have no choice but to pick up the phone and ask you to come in for an interview!

 What makes a good CV Format?

 In 2019, employers are looking for candidates who can showcase as many skills in an effective manner on their CV.
-For example, just from the alignment within a CV will be revealing to any employer if a candidate has attention to small details.
+For example, the alignment within a CV will be revealing to any employer if a candidate has attention to detail.
 For any candidates seeking to learn more on this, they can look at our at a multitude of samples of CV.
-Furthermore, should there be any grammar or spelling mistakes which are obvious are huge red flags for recruiters and should be avoided at all cost.
+Furthermore, grammar and spelling mistakes which are obvious are huge red flags for recruiters.
+You must avoid novice mistakes at all cost.
 Proof-reading is essential, especially for a CV.